Assoc Prof Zhang Jin Min

 Zhang Jin Min graduated from Beijing's Central Conservatory of Music in 1982, and won a French government scholarship to study at the Paris Conservatoire where he obtained an advanced performance certificate and was awarded a gold medal for chamber music.
 From 1984 to 1985, he was the Head of the Brass and Woodwind Departments at the Central Conservatory in Beijing, and at the same time, managed the China National Youth Orchestra.
 Following this, he received a government scholarship to pursue the Master of Music degree at the Geneva Superior Conservatory.
 He was a member of the Orchestra de la Suisse Romande before joining the Singapore Symphony Orchestra as Principal Bassoonist in 1987.

-Zhang Jin Min has been a member of the artist faculty at the Yong Siew Toh Conservatory since 2003 and in 2013; he is appointed the Adjunct Associate Professor of Bassoon.
-He is Head of Woodwind Studies, and was responsible for setting up and coordinating its woodwind chamber music programme, and for coaching the wind section of the Conservatory Orchestra.
+Zhang Jin Min has been a member of the artist faculty at the Yong Siew Toh Conservatory since 2003 and in 2013, he was appointed the Adjunct Associate Professor of Bassoon.
+He is Head of Woodwinds, and was responsible for setting up and coordinating its woodwind chamber music programme, and for coaching the wind section of the Conservatory Orchestra.
 He was also conductor of the Conservatory Chamber Winds in the 2005/2006 academic year.

 Following his retirement after 30 years of long service in the Singapore Symphony Orchestra, he is now appointed a full-time associate professor in YST, National University of Singapore starting from 1 July 2017.
 A dedicated music educator at heart, he will continue his effort to contribute to Singapore’s society and its musical development.